-Working remotely in different work locations, such as your own home, can have countless advantages.
-You can function more independently, extricate yourself from office politics and be more productive thanks to the lack of distractions.
+As the flexible working revolution gather pace, more and more professionals are seeing the value of working remotely in different work locations, such as your own home.
+Technology advancements mean you can function more independently, extricate yourself from office politics and be more productive thanks to the lack of distractions.
 Add to that the fact that you don't have to suffer the hassle or expense of commuting, it becomes overwhelmingly clear why so many people are favouring this option.

 But working remotely is sometimes seen to have one great drawback - you aren’t as visible to your colleagues and managers.
-So if you're working remotely, how can you maintain visibility within your team and manager?
+And to effectively work from home you should consider how you can maintain your visibility and connection with your team and manager.

 Make yourself seen (digitally)

 If you ever need to interact with office-based colleagues, try a video call instead of communicating over the phone or via email.
 This will help people gain visibility of you (literally) while working remotely.
 With the rise of video conferencing systems, such as Skype, you are now able to remain present and engaged with your colleagues and it will allow you to pick up on non-verbal cues that may otherwise have been missed.

 Take part in company-wide initiatives